 What Skills and Qualifications Should a VP of Product Have?

-The VP of Product should have a commendable business acumen to identify and resolve bottlenecks.
+The VIce President of Product should have a commendable business acumen to identify and resolve bottlenecks.
 He or she must be able to determine and manage key performance indicators (KPIs).

 Those with experience with agile software and familiarity with Development and Operations (DevOps) are ideal for the VP of Product role.

-The VP of Product must also have analytical and problem-solving skills to ensure that the project he or she handles runs without a hitch.
+The Vice President of Product must also have analytical and problem-solving skills to ensure that the project he or she handles runs without a hitch.
 Since he or she will work with executives, strong communication skills are also a must.

 Does Every Company Need a VP of Product?